 David Bones had thrown himself on Professor Sprout, crying freely, and now she also let herself go, crying and hugging the boy who was more than a foot taller than her, while he took comfort in her motherly presence.
 He sometimes muttered, "No, no, it can't be..."

-"They—they were heroes, then," he said, his voice quavering just a little.
+"They—they were heroes, then," he said, his voice quavering.
 She gave him a small smile and a nod.